AdnanOlarmmi/Microver-LMS-clone/README.md

 1. Download the zip folder

-2. Unzip it with any Unzipping software of your choice like WinRAR.
+2. Unzip it with any software of your choice such as WinRAR.

 3. Setup the app's database
     ```